datacarpentry/sql-socialsci/_episodes/06-aggregation.md

 This sort of query provides us with a general view of the values for a particular column or field across the whole table.

 `min` , `max` and `avg` are builtin aggregate functions in SQLite (and any other SQL database system).
-There are other such functions avaialable.
+There are other such functions available.
 A complete list can be found in the SQLite documentation [here](https://sqlite.org/lang_aggfunc.html)

 It is more likely that we would want to find such values for a range, or multiple ranges of rows where each range is determined by the